pzivich/Delicatessen/docs/Built-in Equations.rst

 only be viewed as an example of the 2PL model and not how it should be applied in practice).
 Setting the limits as constants should be motivated by substantive knowledge of the problem.

-After creating the wrapper function, we can now call the M-Estimation procedure to estimate the coefficients for the 2PL model and their variance
+After creating the wrapper function, we can now call the M-estimator to estimate the coefficients for the 2PL model and their variance

 .. code::